Laura Julstrom, Tracy Rupp, PharmD, MPH, and Diana Zuckerman, PhD

 - Children cannot be denied coverage because of pre-existing conditions.

-- Starting in 2014, no one can be denied coverage or charged more for coverage because of sex, disability, or medical history.
+- No one can be denied coverage or charged more for coverage because of sex, disability, or medical history.